 Authors' Note: Ablaut (AHB-lowt) is a linguistic term, derived from German, for a vowel transition resulting in a change in word meaning.
-Such changes are the basis of the simple past tense and the past participle in a substantial proportion of irregular English verbs, as exemplified in the second verse.
-Further discussion is found here, here, here, and elsewhere.
+Such changes are the basis of the simple past tense and the past participle in a substantial proportion of irregular English verbs, as exemplified in the second and third stanzas.

-To review our whole collection of "exemplary exemplifications", click HERE.
+To review the blogpost displaying our entire collection of verses dealing with "Exemplary Exemplification", click HERE.

 No comments: